lollerfirst/cashu-kvac/protocol_explanation.md

 Equivalent to Cashu's `BlindedSignature`.

-The Mint generates this algebraic MAC using its secret parameters (`sk`) after verifying `RandomizedCredentials` (see section Protocol).
+The Mint generates this algebraic MAC using its secret parameters (`sk`) after verifying `RandomizedCoins` (see section Protocol).
 This MAC binds the `AmountAttribute` and `ScriptAttribute` together, ensuring neither can be presented alone.

 Here $t$ can be picked by both the Mint or the wallet.
 If the wallet picks it, they will have to send it together with the `AmountAttribute` (and possibly `ScriptAttribute`).